Jamshidieh Park: History

-The premises was established as a private garden by the Qajar prince and engineer Jamshid Davallu Qajar during the Pahlavi era.
-The Stone Garden became a public park in 1977.
-It was reconstructed and expanded upon with the addition of Ferdowsi garden in 1995.
+During the Pahlavi era, the premises were established as a private garden by the Qajar prince and engineer, Jamshid Davallu Qajar.
+He left this garden to the last Empress of Iran, Farah Pahlavi.

+The modern public park was built in 1977 and expanded in 1995, with the addition of Ferdowsi garden, named after the poet.

 Features

-The stone garden's main waterfall and pond are central to the garden's design.
+The main waterfall and pond are central to the garden's design.
+Climbing the stairs behind the man-made waterfall offers scenic views of Tehran.
+It has numerous stone statues and fountains.